mat-docs/mtap-docs/AAS/2019.3/csharp/write.md

 ### Telemetry Data
 You will need **TelemetryData** to write to the output.
-In this example we [generate some random telemetryData](./src/MAT.OCS.Streaming.Samples/Samples/Basic/TData.cs#L128) for the purpose of demonstration.
+In this example we [generate some random telemetry data](./src/MAT.OCS.Streaming.Samples/Samples/Basic/TData.cs#L128) for the purpose of demonstration.
 ```cs
 var telemetryData = GenerateData(10, (DateTime)output.SessionOutput.SessionStart); // Generate some telemetry data
 ```